European Central Bank hikes interest rates to highest level in 22 years - KTVZ

 The central bank diverged from the US Federal Reserve, which opted to pause its historic rate-hiking campaign Wednesday after 10 successive increases.

+ECB President Christine Lagarde said another rate hike in July was “very likely.”

+“We are not thinking about pausing,” she told reporters, echoing her previous remarks that the central bank still had “ground to cover” to make interest rates sufficiently restrictive.

-“Inflation has been coming down but is projected to remain too high for too long,” the ECB said in its statement.
+The ECB also said in a statement: “Inflation has been coming down but is projected to remain too high for too long.”

 Consumer prices in the euro area rose 6.1% in May compared with a year ago — the lowest level since Russia launched its full-scale invasion of Ukraine, sending global energy prices soaring.

-Although inflation has eased, it remains well above the ECB’s 2% target.
+Although inflation has eased, it remains well above the ECB’s 2% target and there are growing concerns about the persistence of certain price pressures.

+Lagarde said pay raises were the main driver behind this new forecast, with average wages growing 5.2% in the first quarter from a year prior.
+Output, meanwhile, remained broadly stagnant, pushing up the cost per worker and leading firms to charge higher prices.

+Euro area unemployment reached a historic low of 6.5% in April.
+Lagarde said ECB policymakers had discussed the labor market in depth at their meeting and would continue to monitor developments closely.

-Rising prices and higher interest rates are increasingly taking a toll on the euro area’s economy, which entered a mild recession around the turn of the year.
+Despite a tight job market, rising prices and higher interest rates are increasingly taking a toll on the region’s economy, which contracted slightly around the turn of the year.

+The ECB now expects the economy to grow 0.9% this year, a marginal downgrade from its forecast in March.

+It said past rate increases were “gradually” being felt across the economy.
+“Borrowing costs have increased steeply and growth in loans is slowing.”

 The-CNN-Wire